 The plan formulary contains important information about what drugs the plan covers.
 The plan cannot cover drugs that are not considered to be Part B or Part D drugs as defined by law.
 Certain categories of drugs were specifically excluded by Congress from being covered as Part D drugs.
-The formulary can be found on our website at www.medicare.BlueCrossNC.com.
+The formulary can be found at www.Medicare.BlueCrossNC.com.
 You may also call Customer Service to request a hard copy.